-The increase in energy consumption over the year is explained by a greater energy requirement for the vinification and aging of wines.
+The decrease in energy consumption over the year is explained by a drop in activity linked to the confinement of April and May 2020.

 Energy consumption varies from one year to the next depending on a range of factors, including production levels, outside temperatures, and so on.
-In particular, the Group strives to continually seeks to optimise its energy consumption, and each new machine brought into service is generally an improvement in terms of ergonomy and energy consumption and minimising the Group's overall environmental impact.
+In particular, the Group strives to continually seek to optimise its energy consumption, and each new machine brought into service is generally an improvement in terms of ergonomy and energy consumption and minimising the Group's overall environmental impact.
 The Group uses green energy through blue rates.